 Below are the top 25 tips for landlords, straight from the pros:

-Ryan Coon, Landlord, Rentalutions
+Ryan Coon, Landlord, Avail

-One lost repair receipt can be one less tax deduction and one misplaced lease can cost you months in eviction court.
-Using technology can help landlords streamline necessary tasks like listing their property, screening tenants, signing leases, collecting payments and handling maintenance requests.
-The last thing a busy landlord needs is to be bogged down with excel spreadsheets and hard copy documents, wasting time and potentially money.
+One lost repair receipt can be one less tax deduction, and one misplaced lease can cost you months in eviction court.
+Using technology can help landlords streamline necessary tasks like listing their property, screening tenants, signing leases, collecting payments, and handling maintenance requests.
+The last thing a busy landlord needs is to be bogged down with Excel spreadsheets and hard copy documents, wasting time and potentially money.